phpzone/docker/docs/source/index.rst

 in keeping ready-made commands.

 .. attention::
-    This tool is only a configurator and executor of Docker commands, so to make it working you must have installed `Docker`_ and `Docker Compose`_ your own.
+    This tool is only a configurator and executor of Docker commands, it means applications `Docker`_ and `Docker Compose`_  are not included.

 Basic Usage
 -----------